 - 26. In accordance with the Constitution, a member request for an application to be presented to the Planning committee must be made to the Director of Planning and Housing within 28 days of the application being received.
-There will be a presumption that, following such a member request, an application will be presented to committee, subject to appropriate planning reasons being provided, unless there are exceptional circumstances to the contrary.
+There will be a presumption that an application will be presented to committee, subject to appropriate planning reasons being provided, unless there are exceptional circumstances to the contrary.

 - 27. Appropriate planning reasons to justify a request may include:

 - Traffic or parking issues

 - Impact on neighbour amenity

 - Noise and disturbance

 - Impact on tree or wildlife

 - Contrary to planning policies